Interpreting the music of Julius Eastman, Wild Up honors the composer's vastness

 It's a little unnerving that Eastman is considered a minimalist, when in feeling it's maximalism he inhabits.
 It takes Wild Up's 30 musicians pursuing a quivering, ephemeral unison to attempt to recreate what he called "organic music," by which he meant music that changes when it acquires new information without evading past information.
 Music that spirals and weaves through changes like a child growing up and learning his personality and its maddening fluctuations from lucid to solemn to obscene to exuberant.

 The feat Wild Up achieves in interpreting Eastman is the refusal to attempt impersonation.
-Playing his found compositions — thanks to the digging of composer Mary Jane Leach — the musicians make him their muse without fetishizing him.
+Playing his found compositions, the musicians make him their muse without fetishizing him.
 Perhaps Eastman anticipated the frenzy to rediscover him and rigged it with pre-emptive retribution for how many times he would later be referred to as gay, Black and homeless, before any mention of the music he created or his formal training.
 The second in what will be a seven volume series, Wild Up's latest recording feels ordered in a way that allows aspects of Eastman's personality to be sifted from the hyperbolic emphasis on his identity.

 Touch Him When (Light) and Touch Him When (Heavy) follow and address notions of violation and longing, exile and retaliation.
 It's rumored that Eastman's erotics were sometimes wrapped up in his sound and style as a musician.
 The artist Tiona Nekkia McClodden, who curated the 2018 Eastman retrospective "That Which Is Fundamental" in New York, learned through her extensive research that he would make some performers kiss his boots before taking to the stage to play his music.
 This does not suggest that he had a subjugation kink, but rather that the poetics of relation between him and the white avant garde had to be troubled before he could hear himself think.
 He had to feign fetishization of that which fetishized him.